jvalenzuela/atform/doc/source/write.rst

 As an example, for a test titled "Zone 42 Contactor", a suitable label would be ``z42ctr``.
 Labels may only contain letters, numbers, and underscore; they are also case-sensitive, e.g., ``Z42_A`` is different from ``z42_a``.

-One final stipulation is a label must be unique.
+Individual procedure steps may also be given labels; the typical use is so other steps within the same procedure can refer to the labeled step.
+Procedure step labels use the same format as test labels, and are replaced with the procedure step number.
+See :ref:`procedure` for details on applying labels to procedure steps.

+All labels, regardless of what they are applied to, must be unique throughout the entire project.
+For example, a label assigned to a test cannot be used for another test *or* procedure step.

-Once assigned to a test, a label can be used in content strings by inserting a placeholder where the labeled test's assigned number should appear.
-Placeholders use the format :samp:`${label}` where *label* is the label assigned to the target test. |project_name| will automatically replace placeholders with their respective test number when generating output.
+Once assigned, a label can be used in content strings by inserting a placeholder where the label's replacement text should appear.
+Placeholders use the format :samp:`${label}` where *label* is the label assigned to the target test or procedure step.
+|project_name| will automatically replace placeholders
+when generating output.
 Placeholders can be used in any of the following
 content: